 We yell to each other as we run back through the fields toward the boys' house by the inlet, then plunge into the tidal stream again and slug our way through knee-deep mud.
 We climb out on the opposite bank and duck back into the tall corn, skin bristling against the stalks that shim and sway above as we race home for diner.

 In the distance behind us, her father whistles loud, two fingers in his mouth.
 Out across the fields it carries, and for a second the cicada bugs are silent, listening to the long held whistle arch and reverberate.
 I've tried many times to whistle like that, it's a lost art.
 She lived alone with her father and never went far.
-Her mother had passed several years back
+Her mother had passed several years back.

 We had gone to the edge of the march grasses, carefuly parting the stalks to peer at the white house where she lives.
 We never see her, only the linen drapes blowing in the window in the dimming light of the setting sun.